adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 ## Do users care?
 Would they care?

-Because we have made links look like buttons and buttons look like links — and because we have exacerbated the problem by incorrectly using the hand cursor — users have acclimatised and the lines have blurred.
+Because we have made links look like buttons and buttons look like links—and because we have exacerbated the problem by incorrectly using the hand cursor—users have acclimatised and the lines have blurred.

 Perhaps, if users knew they could open a call to action in a new window, they would?
 I certainly might.
 Maybe others wouldn’t.
 But does that matter?
 Choice is an act of inclusive design.